prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 CaviTracer prediction
 -------------------------------------------------------------------------------

+As an example for this tutorial, we will analyze the structure of cytochrome P450 which contains 486 residues.
 To analyze the structure, we need to parse a structure :file:`1tqn` using :func:`.parsePDB`:

 .. ipython:: python
    :verbatim: